What is National Engineering Register (NER)?

 If an engineer is already a member of Engineers Australia, they may log in and complete their NER registration using their EA ID.

-If an engineer is not a member of Engineers Australia, they must create an EA ID and complete the registration process for National Engineering Register only.
+If an engineer is not a member of Engineers Australia, they must create an EA from the EA ID portal and complete the registration process for National Engineering Register only.

 The 5-Step Process of Registering in the National Engineering Register (NER)